10 Tips to Keep Cool Without Increasing Your Utility Bill

-As Lexington and the rest of Central Kentucky enter the grip of the stifling summer heat, the certified professionals at GreenBox Heating and Air have some great tips to keep your house cooler reducing the impact to your utility bill.
+As Lexington and the rest of Central Kentucky enter the grip of the stifling summer heat, the certified professionals at GreenBox Heating and Air have some great tips to keep your house cooler reducing the impact on your utility bill.
 One of the first things we suggest is to lower the thermostat temperature in an effort to make our living spaces more comfortable.
 We realize the downside of lowering the thermostat temps result in higher bills.
 Fortunately, we have some tips which can help lower the temperature in your house without always having to crank up the AC.

 - Block out the Sun

 While the idea of building a solar shield that reflects sunlight back to its source sounds like a good idea when the thermometer gets up into the 90s, that’s a little extreme.
-Fortunately, you don’t need community-sized sun shield to reduce the heat in your household.
+Fortunately, you don’t need a community-sized sun shield to reduce the heat in your household.
 Perhaps the easiest way(s) to reduce the amount of sunlight (and the heat it brings) coming into your house during the summer months is to use blinds and maybe even blackout curtains.
-According to the Department of Energy, about 76 percent of sunlight that comes in through the window fixtures is transferred into heat.
+According to the Department of Energy, about 76 percent of the sunlight that comes in through the window fixtures is transferred into heat.
 By using blinds and/or blackout curtains, the light is reflected back towards its source, which exponentially reduces the increased heat in your home caused by incoming sunlight.

 - Set Ceiling Fans to Run Counterclockwise

-This is a simple, but often overlooked tip.
-When your set your ceiling fan to run clockwise in the winter months, the fan pushes the heated air down.
+This is a simple but often overlooked tip.
+When you set your ceiling fan to run clockwise in the winter months, the fan pushes the heated air down.
 This also works in the opposite direction during the summer months.
 Switching the direction of the fan from clockwise to counterclockwise, in turn, pushes the heated air up towards the ceiling, keeping the cooler air lower.
 Keeping the warmer air separate from the cooler air only improves the comfort level of the room, all with the added benefit of keeping those utility bills from skyrocketing.

 - Frozen Sheets, Anyone?

 Instead of lowering your thermostat to the levels that cause your meter to run on overdrive on a warm night, why not try putting your sheets in the freezer just before bedtime?
-A cooler bed goes a long way to aiding a restful sleep and reduces the worry of increased utility bills.
+A cooler bed goes a long way to aiding a night of restful sleep and reduces the worry of increased utility bills.
 While the effect will probably not last the entire night, it allows you to reach a level of comfort that is conducive to reaching a restful state of sleep, all without having to run the air conditioning unit for the entire night.

 - Box Fans for Exhaust

-As stated before, box fans do more than simply move around air, box fans can also be useful in various ways aside from blowing the air around the room.
+As stated before, box fans do more than simply move around the air, box fans can also be useful in various ways aside from blowing the air around the room.
 We recommend, placing your box fan in an open window facing outward.
 By doing this action, it allows the fan to pull the heat out of the room and blow it out of the open window.
-Instead of using the fan as a tool to move the air around, you’ve now transformed it into an effective exhaust unit which can help remove stifling hot air from your house.
+Instead of using the fan as a tool to move the air around, you’ve now transformed it into an effective exhaust unit that can help remove stifling hot air from your house.

 - Use Your Fan To Blow Cold Air Around